minikie/mxdocs/docs/en/xenarix/2_general.md

 ## Moment Matching
-Adjust the average of the generated Gaussian randoms to zero.
+Adjust posteriorly so that the theoretical(population) mean of each model is equal to the calculated(sample) mean of the generated scenarios.

 ```python
 sen1.general.moment_match = True      # default = False